Anne Withington

 Anne Toppan Withington (January 17, 1867 – January 12, 1933) was an American activist in the causes of peace, women's suffrage, and organized labor.
 She served on the executive board of the Massachusetts Political Equality Union, and was a member of the American delegations to the International Congress of Women meetings in The Hague in 1915, and in Zürich in 1919.

 Early life and education

 Withington was born in Newbury, Massachusetts, the daughter of Nathan Noyes Withington and Elizabeth Little Withington.
 Her father, a newspaper editor, teacher, and local historian, served in the Massachusetts House of Representatives.
 Her paternal grandfather was clergyman Leonard Withington.
 Her older brother Lothrop Withington was an editor and historian who died in the sinking of the RMS Lusitania.
-Her nephew Paul Withington was a college football coach.
+Her nephew Paul Withington was a medical doctor and college football coach.